 Limited legal capacity

-The limitation is typically determined by the amount of money that the ward can dispose of.
-For example, he or she may still buy ordinary goods, foodstuffs and the like, but may not, for example, acquire or sell real estate on his or her own.
+The limitation often refers to the maximum amount that the ward can dispose of.
+For example, she can still buy ordinary goods, groceries, etc., but she cannot, for example, acquire or sell real estate herself.
 Similarly, decisions about the provision of health services may also be restricted.

-The time limit for the restriction of legal capacity is set by law at a maximum of three years.
+The time limit for the limitation of legal capacity is set by law at a maximum of three years.
 The exception is where it is clear that the ward’s condition will not improve in three years, in which case this period may be extended to five years.
-The court may decide to extend the period of restriction of legal capacity in the context of a new procedure for the extension of the period of restriction.
+The court may decide in new proceedings to extend the limitation of capacity.

 Proposal for the appointment of a guardian